Gloria Steinem: CIA ties and leader of Independent Research Service

 In 1967, Steinem revealed in an interview with The New York Times that she worked full time from 1958 until 1962 at the Independent Research Service, which was largely financed by the CIA.
 In May 1975, Redstockings, a radical feminist group, published a report that Steinem and others put together on the Vienna Youth Festival and its attendees for the Independent Research Service.
 Redstockings raised the question of whether Steinem had continuing ties with the CIA, which Steinem denied.
 Steinem defended her relationship to the CIA, saying: "In my experience The Agency was completely different from its image; it was liberal, nonviolent and honorable."

 Personal life

 In the late 1980s and early 1990s, Steinem had a four-year relationship with the publisher Mortimer Zuckerman.
 On September 3, 2000, at age 66, Steinem married David Bale, father of actor Christian Bale.
 The wedding was performed at the home of her friend Wilma Mankiller, the first female Principal Chief of the Cherokee Nation.
-Steinem technically became stepmother to Bale's four adult children; she has no biological children.
+Steinem became stepmother to Bale's four adult children; she has no biological children.
 Steinem and Bale were married for only three years before he died of brain lymphoma on December 30, 2003, at age 62.

+As of 2021, Steinem lives in New York's Upper East Side, where she owns the first three floors of her historic brownstone apartment building.
+On her 87th birthday, Google Arts & Culture launched a virtual tour of her home, where she has lived since 1966.

 Steinem was diagnosed with breast cancer in 1986 and trigeminal neuralgia in 1994.

 Commenting on aging, Steinem says that as she approached 60 she felt like she entered a new phase in life that was free of the "demands of gender" that she faced from adolescence onward.